NLSanyu/data-and-ai-internship-2023/README.md

-# Data-Protection-Privacy-Compliance-by-Design
+# data-protection-and-privacy-compliance
-Data Protection &amp; Privacy Compliance by Design
+Data protection and privacy compliance by design in AI data pipelines